About Us — How KIM’S GOLD DUST Got Started

 Today, I own a 1992 Bright Aqua Corvette convertible (“Skeeter”) with white top and interior which was selected for the 2002 Evolution Display at Corvettes at Carlisle.
 This was my driver and fun car with only 15,000 miles on it.
 In 2009, Skeeter was awarded the NCRS Top Flight award.
 The car is all original except for the drive belt, a couple spark plug wires and battery.
 My 2004 Magnetic Red Corvette convertible (“Slick”) has a tan interior and tan top.
 I enjoy driving this one when we’re not busy with the show season.

-In 2018, KIM’S GOLD DUST celebrates its 15th Anniversary.
+In 2018, KIM’S GOLD DUST celebrated its 15th Anniversary.
 My associates are my mom, Jane, who has been involved since the beginning and my very good friends, Toni and Carolyn.
 We have a lot of fun where ever we go.
 We’ve traveled several hundred miles to shows all over the USA including North and South Carolina, Texas, Maine, Florida, South Dakota and Colorado to name a few.
 Our main show and close to home is Corvettes at Carlisle in Carlisle, Pennsylvania, where we spent the most amount of time while restoring “Baby Jaws”.
 We’ve met many nice folks during our travels with the car and with this business.
 Several vendors have been very helpful with our endeavor as well.

 Kim and the Gold Dust Team (Jane, Toni and Carolyn)